Arham43-ops/ResumeIQ/CONTRIBUTING.md

-# Contributing to Smart AI Resume Analyzer
+# Contributing to ResumeIQ

-Thank you for your interest in contributing to Smart AI Resume Analyzer! 🎉
+Thank you for your interest in contributing to ResumeIQ! 🎉

 ## 🤝 How to Contribute